Amplify Energy: Beta field platforms

 Amplify, through its Beta Offshore (Beta Operating Company LLC, registered in Delaware) subsidiary, owns three oil platforms near Los Angeles, California, titled Elly, Ellen, and Eureka.
 Elly and Ellen are connected.
 Ellen and Eureka have production oil wells, and are connected by pipeline to Elly.
 Elly separates the oil, gas, and water, burns the gas for fuel, and pumps the oil through a 16 in pipeline, to the Port of Long Beach.
 San Pedro Bay Pipeline Company owns and operates the 17.5 mi pipeline.
 Fracking is not used in the Beta field's unit, and would be banned or heavily restricted, per a court order given to Bureau of Ocean Energy Management.
 San Pedro Bay Pipeline Company, registered in California, is owned by Amplify per Amplify's 2019 10-K. The Elly platform was installed in 1980, according to the U.S. Bureau of Safety and Environmental Enforcement.

-Oil spill
+Oil-in-ocean incidents

+2021 oil spill, pipeline drag

 In October, 2021, a major oil spill off the coast of Southern California caused dead birds, fish and oil to wash up on Huntington Beach and Newport Beach.
-The spill was initially estimated to be the equivalent of as much as 144,000 gallons of oil but "officials later said the actual amount [was] likely much lower, likely around 25,000 gallons, although there [was] no firm number" as of mid-November, 2021.
+The spill was initially estimated to be the equivalent of as much as 144,000 gallons of oil but estimates were revised down.
+As of mid-November 2021, "officials [had] said the actual amount [was] likely much lower," likely around 25,000 gallons, although there was "no firm number."
+In 2024 linking to October 2021 reports, CNN used the figure 131,000 gallons for the spill.